Keep in Touch

 This project promotes sustainable energy production, helping reduce the emission of greenhouse gases and slowing global warming.

 The village is in the Lower Kinabatangan-Segama Wetlands, a hugely biodiverse area in northeastern Borneo.
-It provides habitat for a range of endemic, endangered species, including the Borneo pygmy elephant, orangutan, proboscis monkey, and banteng (a species of wild cattle, extinct in Peninsular Malaysia).
+It provides habitat for many endemic, endangered species, including the Borneo pygmy elephant, orangutan, proboscis monkey, and banteng (a species of wild cattle, extinct in Peninsular Malaysia).
 Nine out of 11 of Borneo’s hornbill species live here as well.
 It is a crucial water source and one of the largest spawning sites of native fish and prawns in Sabah.

 Seacology is co-funding a solar mini-grid system, developed by long-time Seacology project partners Tonibung (founded by Seacology Prize recipient Banie Lasimbang) and Green Empowerment.